theme-manager/theme-manager-cli/README.md

 ## Installation
 To use the theme-manager you will first have to install the theme-generator.
 Download the shell script and put it in your ```$HOME/.config/theme-manager``` directory.
-Do the same for the theme-generator.
+Do the same for the theme-applier.

 ## Dependencies
 theme-generator: [https://github.com/theme-manager/theme-generator](https://github.com/theme-manager/theme-generator)